Clean-air Adventure Series: Dunsmuir, Mount Shasta, etc.

 Upcoming

 In my next and last adventure in this series, I tell of my time spent at the crest of the Sierra Nevada range along Highway 70 through what is known as Beckwourth Pass and specifically at a rustic hotel in the community of Loyalton.
-While none of the previous clean-air experiences had snow in it of any amount, this one did.
+While none of the previous clean-air experiences had snow in them to any appreciable degree, this one did.

 Image credits: Michael Grindstaff (Top); Siskiyou County Visitors Bureau (Middle); California Department of Water Resources (Bottom)